 As the program has grown, the NYU Game Center has become an important hub for the game community in New York City, creating dynamic, inclusive spaces for independent artists, AAA developers, competitive eSports players, and game academics alike to come together and celebrate game design.

 Today, as the NYC game scene flourishes, many of the NYU Game Center’s events, like No Quarter, the Lecture Series, and PRACTICE are renowned gatherings that galvanize the scene.
-The Game Center aims to advance the state of the art and to support groups and organizations all over NYC who doing important work to bring the culture around games to new and exciting places.
+The Game Center aims to advance the state of the art and to support groups and organizations all over NYC who are doing important work to bring the culture around games to new and exciting places.

 The Conversation About Games

-High level talks, deep discussions, and the development of discourse around games are happening in a big way in New York City.
+High-level talks, deep discussions, and the development of discourse around games are happening in a big way in New York City.

 Since 2008, the NYU Game Center Lecture Series has brought some of the most interesting game designers, academics, and critics to New York City to share their unique approach to games.
 Talks have ranged from panels on journalism, to in-depth discussions of design decisions, to making money as an independent designer.
 The Lecture Series has become a staple of the New York game scene, and the packed talks have become a monthly raison d’etre for gamemakers to come together and learn, discuss, and play.

 The NYU Game Center also hosts a series of conversational talks, inviting the public and our students to have more intimate experiences with industry veterans, up-and-coming designers as well as speakers from a range of backgrounds.
-Speakers have ranged from Jack Fletcher, the voice director behind some of video games’ biggest titles, to Janet Murray, Mary Flanagan, & Ian Bogost discussing the past 20 years in game studies, to Thomas Bender and Jacob Bakkila, the artists behind the @horse_ebooks Twitter and Pronunciation Book Youtube channel who created an avant garde FMV adventure, Bear Sterns Bravo.
+Speakers have ranged from Jack Fletcher, the voice director behind some of video games’ biggest titles, to Janet Murray, Mary Flanagan, & Ian Bogost discussing the past 20 years in game studies, to Thomas Bender and Jacob Bakkila, the artists behind the @horse_ebooks Twitter and Pronunciation Book Youtube channel who created an avant-garde FMV adventure, Bear Sterns Bravo.

 Outside of the Game Center, New York City is brimming with events related to games.
 Our friends at the indie game gallery Babycastles and the NYU Game Innovation Lab run a series called Indie Tech Talks, which invites indie developers to present deep dives into technical aspects of their creation process.
 At the Museum of the Moving Image, the East Coast’s IndieCade Festival holds a three-day long conference which brings a diverse cross section of some of the biggest names in independent games and relative unknown developers together to present on the most timely topics in games.
+The NYC IGDA also organizes numerous community-based events for local developers.

 Critique and Iteration